gruntjs/grunt-contrib-clean/README.md

 Type: `Boolean`
 Default: `false`

-Will log messages of what would happen if the task was ran but doesn't actually delete the files.
+Will not actually delete any files or directories.
+If the task is run with the `--verbose` flag, the task will log messages of what files would have be deleted.

 ### Usage Examples